datta-TG/Contour/README.md

 ## Step 3: Install Contour

-* Click on the search section at the top of the main page, type Contour and click on it
+* Click on the search section at the top of the main page, type Contour and click on it.

 ![Screenshot](contour1.PNG)